nestybox/sysbox-ee/docs/design.md

 root in the container maps to a non-root user in the host.

-When starting a system container, if the higher-layer (e.g., Docker + containerd) provides these mappings to Sysboxd via the container's OCI `config.json` file, then Sysboxd honors them.
-Otherwise, Sysboxd allocates these mappings for the system container.
+When starting a system container, if the higher-layer (e.g., Docker + containerd) provides these mappings to Sysbox via the container's OCI `config.json` file, then Sysbox honors them.
+Otherwise, Sysbox allocates these mappings for the system container.
 The mappings remain allocated until the container is destroyed.

-When allocating the mappings, Sysboxd ensures all system containers get *exclusive* user-ID and group-ID mappings on the host.
+When allocating the mappings, Sysbox ensures all system containers get *exclusive* user-ID and group-ID mappings on the host.
 This has the benefit of hardening container-to-container isolation (i.e., if a process escapes the container, it will find itself without permissions